 A group of young and enthusiastic boys was leading the caravan to Vrindavan and Krishna was the leader of this group.
 Radha heard that Gokul is coming to Vrindavan and she took it as, “He is fulfilling his promise to me.
 He said he will come and he is coming.”

 This childhood meeting of Radha and Krishna was the beginning of a whole new spiritual path. in her love and her sense of inclusion, she just included him as a part of herself.
 They say, “There is no Krishna without Radha.”
 It’s not the other way around.
 It is not that there is no Radha without Krishna.
 There is no Krishna without Radha.
 The word “Radhe” means, Ra means Ras, which means love or juice of life.
 “Dhe” means “the giver.”

 If you want to bask in Shri Krishna’s glory, you must become feminine.
 This is not about being physically male or female.
 The feminine can be as alive in a man as it is in a woman because the feminine is a certain quality.
 If you want to know Krishna, you must be willing to become absolutely feminine.
 This is a path to the ultimate but it is a path of intimacy and tremendous passion.
-It is a path which does not exclude anything but the very nature of the path is such that once a person steps into it, everything else just disappears.
+It is a path that does not exclude anything but the very nature of the path is such that once a person steps into it, everything else just disappears.
 For Radhe, the world does not exist.
 Only Krishna exists.
 She is not a good social being but she is an absolutely colorful eternal being. (source – Sadhguru )

 Shri Krishna and Raas Leela

 The word “rasa” literally means “juice,” but it can also indicate passion.
 So Raas Leela is the dance of passion.
 When at eight years of age, Krishna moved from Gokula to Vrindavan, he became immensely popular among the village folk.
 It was at the time of the Holi festival, just after spring when everything is in full bloom.